Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 State-by-State Differences

 The key takeaway: your state's insurance commissioner's office and a licensed local broker are your best resources for understanding what's available in your specific market.
-Policies are, in the words of many inspectors, "a moving target" when it comes to older wiring systems.
+Underwriting appetite for K&T is shifting year to year, so quotes from 12 months ago may no longer be valid.

 State Farm logo